boltlabs-inc/libzkchannels/README.md

 # Build & Install

-To be able to build zkChannels for Bitcoin, you'll have to install the EMP-toolkit dependency for testing MPC as follows:
+To be able to build zkChannels for Bitcoin, you'll have to install the EMP-toolkit dependency as follows:

 	. ./env
 	make deps
 	./test_emp.sh

-To build the library and execute basic examples, run `make`
+To build with ZK proofs and execute basic examples, run `make` and to build with MPC, run `make mpc`

 # Tests

-To run libzkchannels unit tests, run `make test`
+To run libzkchannels unit tests, run `make test` and with MPC, run `make mpctest`

 # Benchmarks